 - Mint Cream- Spin anti-clockwise for over five seconds at night.

 - Rainbow Swirl - See Below, possibly spinning anti-clockwise for over five seconds at dusk/dawn.

-The game's timer is only available in the Wild Area, which corresponds to the clock on your Nintendo Switch.
+The game's timer is only available in the Wild Area, corresponding to your Nintendo Switch's clock.
 So a switch set at 10 p.m. at night will see a Wild Area set at 10 p.m. at night.
-The best place to evolve Milcery into Alcremie would be out there then, as players have more control over the outcome of their Alcremie form here over any other part of Galar.
+The best place to evolve Milcery into Alcremie would be out there, as players have more control over the outcome of their Alcremie form here than any other part of Galar.
 Otherwise, every major town and route is fixed at set times.
 Sometimes they do change, but that is story-dependent over anything else.

 How to Evolve Alcremie - Final Thoughts: A Sweet Dream

-And that is it, that is how to get your very own Alcremie.
-I personally enjoy the amount of thought and design put into this one little Pokémon, especially because of how thematic it really is.
-Combining the words alchemy and cream. and having the player mix and spin with different ingredients is great game design, if a little obtuse.
+And that is it.
+That is how to get your very own Alcremie.
+I personally enjoy the amount of thought and design put into this little Pokémon, especially because of how thematic it really is.
+Combining the words alchemy and cream and having the player mix and spin with different ingredients is great game design, if a little obtuse.
 But what is Pokémon without some weird, thematic elements thrown in?

-Alcremie definitely is worth getting trained up on your team thanks to its typing, abilities, and moveset.
-It's high special attack will make good use of moves like Dazzling Gleam, or even set-up sets that take advantage of Calm Mind and coverage moves like Mystical Fire and Giga Drain.
+Alcremie is worth getting trained on your team thanks to its typing, abilities, and moveset.
+Its high special attack will make good use of moves like Dazzling Gleam or even set-up sets that take advantage of Calm Mind and coverage moves like Mystical Fire and Giga Drain.
 Alcremie really shines as a support Pokémon though, thanks to its signature move Decorate, which sharply raises the attack and special attack of an ally.
-Other nifty support moves include Encore, Aromatic Mist, Attract, and Entrainment, giving players plenty of options to not only customize the look of their Alcremie, but their moveset as well.
+Other nifty support moves include Encore, Aromatic Mist, Attract, and Entrainment, giving players plenty of options to not only customize the look of their Alcremie, but their moves as well.